Next Wave International Next Wave International™ is a faith-based communications group >which is

 When Kurt Cobain of Nirvana fame committed suicide, much of the secular music media could not quite take it in.
 A grunge rock ‘god’ who had everything to live for left behind a simple suicide note that spoke of a sense of disenchantment with the rock scene, of personal despair and an inability to keep up an image which had never reflected reality.

-In the end, a young artist could not face up to his very real personal problems largely because of the expectations placed on him by image and celebrity.
 It’s time to ditch our blind preoccupation with celebrities and what they say, think or do, or how they ‘suffer’ for being famous.
 It’s time to celebrate people in our communities who deserve our applause, or at least our appreciation.

 It’s time to give our children heroes they can touch, and safely emulate.